martin-nikolov/Telerik-Academy/Web Services and Cloud Technologies/03. Building a Server Application with WebAPI/Readme.md

-## Web API Application Architecture
+## Building a Server Application with WebAPI

 1. Finish the GameResult to determine the winner (unit test it well)
 2. Create two more services by your choice - it may be some leaderboards, game options, game passwords, etc.